Auckland: Education

 Auckland has some of the largest universities in the country.
-Five of New Zealand's eight universities have campuses in Auckland as well as eight of New Zealand's fifteen polytechnics.
-The University of Auckland, Auckland University of Technology, Manukau Institute of Technology, and Unitec Institute of Technology are all based in Auckland.
-Despite being based in other regions, the University of Otago, Victoria University of Wellington, Massey University, and several polytechnics have satellite campuses in Auckland.
+Five of New Zealand's eight universities and eight of its fifteen polytechnics have campuses in Auckland.
+The University of Auckland, Auckland University of Technology, Manukau Institute of Technology, and Unitec Institute of Technology are based in Auckland.
+Of institutions based in other regions, the University of Otago, Victoria University of Wellington, Massey University and several polytechnics have satellite campuses in Auckland.

 Auckland is a major centre of overseas language education, with large numbers of foreign students (particularly East Asians) coming to the city for several months or years to learn English or study at universities – although numbers New Zealand-wide have dropped substantially since peaking in 2003.
 As of 2007, there are around 50 New Zealand Qualifications Authority (NZQA) certified schools and institutes teaching English in the Auckland area.